This annual list of the best ghost kitchen franchises was revised and updated on September 1, 2023.

 The company has worked with more than 32 restaurant chains to make select items available for replication in the Combo Kitchen, and the restaurateur can choose which items fit what they think will sell well for their take-out and delivery business.

-Founded by Hossein Kasmai in Miami, Florida in 2020 and franchising since then, the number of locations has skyrocketed to the current total of 151 (up from the previously reported total of 55), of which only one is company-owned and all are located in the US.
+Founded by Hossein Kasmai in Miami, Florida in 2020 and franchising since then, the number of locations has skyrocketed to the current total of 106 (up from the previously reported total of 55), of which only one is company-owned and 10 are located outside the US.

 2. The Local Culinary